rhysd/hgrep/README.md

 ```

 It's faster when there are so many matches because everything is done in the same process.
 In combination with `syntect-printer`
-feature, matched regions can be highilghted in a searched text color.
+feature, matched regions can be highlighted in a searched text color.
 The built-in grep feature is enabled by default and can be
 omitted by feature flags.

 Though almost all useful options are implemented, the built-in grep implementation is a subset of ripgrep.
 If you need full